Stonehenge: Saving the skyline

 In 1927, the land around Stonehenge was put up for auction in three plots.
 Plot A lay immediately west of the monument and included the (by now disused) Stonehenge Aerodrome, Plot B was to the south on the other side of the main road, and Plot C on the north side included part of the Stonehenge Cursus.

 There was developer interest, and in August 1927, a subscription fund was launched to "save the skyline" of the monument.
 The subscription made rapid progress, with George V as the lead subscriber, and by October 1927 £8,000 had been raised, which was enough to purchase Plot A and start the demolition of the aerodrome.
 The fund continued for a number of years to secure the remaining land around the henge for the nation, with fundraising for Plot C continuing through 1929.

 The land was taken into the management of the National Trust to preserve.
 The last large aircraft hangar was removed in 1930, and by the middle of the 1930s, the aerodrome site was cleared.

 More recently, the land has been part of a grassland reversion scheme, returning the surrounding fields to native chalk grassland.
-This process continued in 2022 when the National Heritage Lottery Fund (NHLF) gave a grant to the National Trust to acquire another 170 hectares of the Stonehenge Landscape.
+This process continued in 2022 when the National Heritage Memorial Fund (NHMF) gave a grant to the National Trust to acquire another 170 hectares of the Stonehenge Landscape.